javier123454321/economic_equilibrium/README.md

     renderOutput(output);
 }
 ```
-Issues with this is that it uses the DOM elements for keeping track of state, and is therefore prone towards errors which I am sure you will encounter while testing the project.
+Issues with this is that it uses the DOM elements for keeping track of state, and is therefore prone towards errors and edge cases.
 If the application was to grow in complexity, I would definitely move towards something like RsJx to handle this, and to perform operations (like debouncing the slider) on the different streams of data.

 ### Code Structure
 With this iteration, I was also able to focus a bit more on separating the logic and the presentation concerns.
 I created a service directory with elements that are purely logic, to ensure consistent results.
 Again, with RsJx or a state managing library, even greater isolation could be achieved.